Key takeaways

 • Actively listening and responding to needs and complaints

-Promoting work-life balance
+2. Promote work-life balance

-In today’s workplace culture, promoting healthy work-life balance is non-negotiable.
+Burnout is one of the most common drivers of quiet quitting, making it critical for organizations to actively reduce employee stress through workload management and mental health support.
+A healthy work-life balance is non-negotiable.
 Balance prevents burnout and helps employees recharge and re-engage.
 Encourage taking breaks and ensure leadership respects time outside of work hours.

 Promote work-life balance by: